Suchawit/Generate-LineSticker/README.md

 ## Preparing Datasets

-Dataset isd ivided into category, taste and character and available to access from https://github.com/steerapi/line-sticker-data?fbclid=IwAR3cNJ9LHBSd9mmh-C8_Zsv7wfqgjswT3VyiGOzpNIDvCzvEfRCrVMEXjtc
+Dataset is divided into category, taste and character and available to access[**Get it for Chrome.**](https://github.com/steerapi/line-sticker-data?fbclid=IwAR3cNJ9LHBSd9mmh-C8_Zsv7wfqgjswT3VyiGOzpNIDvCzvEfRCrVMEXjtc)<br>

 Use model https://github.com/qhgz2013/anime-face-detector to crop line sticker face